StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 # Deploy Cortex on Kubernetes

 Deploying Cortex on Kubernetes improves scalability, reliability, and resource management.
 Kubernetes handles automated deployment, dynamic resource allocation, and isolated execution of analyzers and responders, boosting performance and security.
-This setup supports high availability and simplifies the management of large workloads.
+This setup simplifies the management of large workloads.

 This guide provides step-by-step instructions for deploying Cortex on a Kubernetes cluster.

 You will learn how to:

-* [Configure a shared filesystem](#configure-a-shared-filesystem) to enable Cortex and its jobs to exchange data by allowing different pods to share input files, store job results, and ensure consistent data access across the Kubernetes cluster
+* [Configure a shared filesystem](#configure-a-shared-filesystem) to enable Cortex and its jobs to exchange data by allowing different pods to share input files, store job results, while ensuring consistent and reliable data access across the Kubernetes cluster

-* [Set up a Cortex service account (SA)](#set-up-a-cortex-service-account) with the necessary permissions for Cortex to communicate with the Kubernetes API and create jobs for running analyzers and responders
+* [Set up a Kubernetes service account (SA)](#set-up-a-kubernetes-service-account) with the necessary permissions for Cortex to communicate with the Kubernetes API and create jobs for running analyzers and responders

 ## Configure a shared filesystem

 !!! warning "Configuration errors"
     Improperly configured shared filesystems can cause errors when running jobs with Cortex.

-When deploying Cortex on Kubernetes, analyzers and responders run on separate pods.
+When running on Kubernetes, Cortex launches a new pod for each analyzer or responder execution.
+After the job completes and Cortex retrieves the result, the pod is terminated.
 A shared filesystem allows these jobs to share input data, store and retrieve results, ensure consistency across pods, and enable concurrent access.

 Kubernetes supports several methods for sharing filesystems between pods, including:

 * [PersistentVolume (PV) using an NFS server](https://kubernetes.io/docs/concepts/storage/volumes/#nfs)
 * Dedicated storage solutions like [Longhorn](https://longhorn.io/) or [Rook](https://rook.io/)

-This guide focuses on configuring a PV using an NFS server, with an example for [AWS Elastic File System (EFS)](https://aws.amazon.com/fr/efs/).
+This guide focuses on configuring a PV using an NFS server, with an example for [AWS Elastic File System (EFS)](https://aws.amazon.com/efs/).

 ### 1. Ensure all users can access files on the shared filesystem